 Course registration is automatic for students on 1st semester.

 This course is fully booked and therefore not open to credit/exchange students.

 - Type of assessment details

-Formal requirements for written assignments and exams are described in section 4.5 in Curricula’s Common Part.
+Formal requirements for written assignments and exams are described in the exam section of the Curricula’s Common Part.”

 - All aids allowed